For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 Even after the market crash, they kept on raising interest rates and raising interest rates, and I think that was a whole setup to make him look better.

-And I I think it might be a good one.
+And I think it was.

-How did it make Clinton look better?
+Wait, wait, How did it make Clinton look better?

-Uh well, that's quite a charge you're making.
+Well, that's quite a charge you're making.

-Greenspan colluded with Clinton to raise interest rates in order to make the I'm saying that's what my suspicion of of the deal was.
+Greenspan colluded with Clinton to raise interest rates in order to make the I'm saying that's what my suspicion of the deal was.

 Now, why on earth were they still doing that with the market being dead?